Poisson approximation of Poisson-driven point processes and extreme values in stochastic geometry: Introduction

-Our method is structurally different.
-We apply a general Poisson approximation result for point processes from \cite{barbour1992stein} and couple the process $t^{-1/d}\xi_t$ with its Palm version.
-The difficulty here is to find an appropriate coupling between these two processes such that their total variation distance becomes preferably small.
-The bound on the total variation distance in our main result (Theorem \ref{maithmallg}) becomes smaller when the dependence of $g_t$ on the configuration becomes more local.

-In many applications the evaluation and estimation of this bound is a geometrically involved task.
-For instance, if $g_t(x,\mu)$ is the indicator that encodes if the volume of the Voronoi cell around $x$ is larger than some value $v_t$, we need to estimate the probability that two close-by cells are both large.
-To solve this problem we apply a technique that allows us to determine the asymptotic shape of large cells in random mosaics.
-Conjectured by D.G.
-Kendall, this quesition was extensively answered for different size functionals and various mosaics in a series of articles (e.g. \cite{hug2005large}, \cite{hug2007asymptotic}).

-Our paper is organized as follows.
+This article is organized as follows.
+We settle our notation and provide background information on Palm theory and stopping sets in Section 2.
 In Section 3 we introduce the notion of stabilization that we work with and state and prove a general theorem on Poisson approximation for point processes.
-In Section 4 this result is applied to a thinning of points with large volume content of its $k$-nearest neighbor ball.
-In the case $k=1$ a similar problem was studied for binomial input in \cite{gyorfi2018limit}.
-Our proof uses geometric estimates that are also applied in Section 5, where we study cells in the Poisson-Voronoi mosaic that are large w.r.t. a general size functional.
-Beyond that, we consider large Poisson-Delaunay cells in Section 6.
-As a direct consequence of our Poisson approximation results, we find Gumbel limits for the asymptotic distribution of the maximal cell size in the Poisson-Voronoi and -Delaunay mosaic w.r.t. a general size functional.
-Special cases can already be found in the literature (\cite{calka2014extreme}, \cite{chenavier2014general}).
+In Section 4 we study cells in the Poisson-Voronoi mosaic that are large with respect to a general size functional.
+Beyond that, we consider large Poisson-Delaunay cells in Section 5.